 Jennie Webb is an independent writer and playwright who has published numerous articles on a broad range of subjects in newspapers including The Los Angeles Times, national magazines and entertainment journals, and columns for a lifestyle glossy and an alternative Southern California weekly—she’s been described as “Dorothy Parker at a PTA meeting.”

 Jennie has written a variety of web content, e-learning courses, brochures, newsletters, marketing collateral and print materials for major corporate clients as well as start-up companies.
 She worked as an arts writer and theater critic, most recently for Backstage and KCRW-FM, Southern California’s premier NPR affiliate.
 She has been a guest lecturer at area colleges and universities including L.A.
-Valley College and Cal State University Los Angeles, and currently teaches playwriting workshops and acts as a professional dramaturg.
+Valley College and Cal State University Los Angeles, and currently runs dramaturgy workshops and acts as a professional dramaturg.

-Her work as a playwright has earned her support from Great Plains Theatre Conference, the Alliance of Los Angeles Playwrights and The Playwrights’ Center in Minneapolis and Little Black Dress INK, among other organizations.
+Her work as a playwright has earned her support from Great Plains Theatre Conference, The Playwrights’ Center in Minneapolis and Little Black Dress INK, among other organizations.
 She describes her playwriting style as “Domestic Absurdism.”
 (See Plays.)

 She lives in Los Angeles with her drowsy musician husband and housecats Molly & Mick.